If you’re a Wisconsin resident who is interested in becoming a licensed insurance claims adjuster, you’ve come to the right place!

 So how do you get a license in a state that doesn’t license?
 The Designated Home State, or DHS, license.
 A DHS license allows you to declare a licensing state as your home state.
 You will go through that state’s licensing process, testing, and compliance regulations and their license will act as your resident, or home state license.

 Once you hold a DHS license, you’ll be able to use it to get reciprocal license privileges so you are more employable and can adjust claims in other states.
 Both are vital if you want to have a long-lived and successful career as a claims adjuster.

 In today’s claims industry, many of the licensing states offer a DHS license.
 And you really can’t go wrong with any of them.
 If you’re a resident of a nonlicensing state, the priority is simply to get a DHS license.
 But we do have a favorite and a runner-up: Florida and Texas.

 One of the main reasons we like these options is the ability to take your pre-licensing course and state exam (or exam exemption) online.
 So no matter where you live, it’s a breeze to complete the licensing process conveniently from your own home, on your own time.

 How to Become an Insurance Adjuster in 5 Steps

 Getting your home state or designated home state license is a great start.
 See what else it takes to establish a successful career in the insurance claims industry.

 Florida 70-20 Nonresident Designated Home State License

-Ultimately, obtaining Florida’s 70-20 license is our top recommendation for Illinois residents looking to become a licensed insurance adjuster.
+Ultimately, obtaining Florida’s 70-20 license is our top recommendation for Wisconsin residents looking to become a licensed insurance adjuster.
 Here’s why: